 Results from a randomized trial showed mindfulness meditation helps reduce stress.
 It showed that an eight-week mindfulness meditation training program could be effective in reducing stress but also showing promise for people who uses meditation as a quick and temporary fix for stress episodes.

 64. Manage PTSD

 A study published by Sage showed that not only did meditation help decrease symptoms of PTSD in patients, and help patients better manage PTSD, it also didn’t interfere with psychotherapy or drug treatments and instead facilitated those treatments.

 Meditation for PTSD: If you’re struggling with PTSD, we have a free guided meditation practice that can help with your trauma and pain.

 Researchers in City University London found that mindfulness meditation was able to help prevent or interrupt cravings for food, cigarettes, and alcohol.
 This is because mindfulness meditation takes up the part of the mind that can cause these cravings as well as teaching people not to react to their cravings.

 Neuroplasticity allows the mind to grow and adapt to different situations and build mental strength.
 Research shows that a regular meditation practice can help with mental strength as a result of neuroplasticity.

 In a study that provided mindfulness meditation training to adults and adolescents with ADHD, participants showed a reduction in symptoms, with 30% of the patients in the study showing a clinically significant reduction in symptoms.

-After a 5 week mindfulness meditation trial for adolescents with learning disabilities, researchers saw a reduction of social anxiety symptoms.
-Mindfulness meditation helps decrease anxiety and self-focus which helps promote confidence and social skills.
+After a five-week mindfulness meditation trial for adolescents with learning disabilities, researchers saw a reduction of social anxiety symptoms.
+Mindfulness meditation helps decrease anxiety and self-focus, which helps promote confidence and social skills.